lamavii/lamavii/README.md

 ## Hi! ☺️
 My name is Veronika

-I am graduating from university with a degree in computer security
 * 🧠  I'm learning Math, Python, SQL
 * 🤝  I'm open to collaborating on any project where you can practice your knowledge and gain experience
 * ⚡  Be curious.
 No matter how difficult life may seem, you can always do something and achieve something.